-An ESG grantee is permitted to incur pre-award costs against its FY 2016 grant, provided that the grantee has met the general conditions described above, plus the following conditions:
+An ESG grantee is permitted to incur pre-award costs against its FY 2017 grant, provided that the grantee has met the general conditions described above, plus the following conditions:

-- 1. The costs and corresponding activities must comply with the Emergency Solutions Grants regulations at 24 CFR Part 576. - 2.
+- 1. The costs and corresponding activities must comply with the Emergency Solutions Grants (ESG) Program regulations at 24 CFR Part 576. - 2.
 The costs and corresponding activities must comply with environmental review requirements.
 The "Moving Ahead for Progress in the 21st Century Act" (MAP-21), (Public Law 112-141) made several changes to HUD's homeless assistance programs, including authorization to permit recipients and other responsible entities to assume HUD environmental review responsibilities in accordance with 24 CFR Part 58.
 Initially, for FY 2012 ESG funds, ESG projects were subject to the environmental review procedures under 24 CFR Part 50, which assigns HUD all environmental review responsibilities due to the HEARTH Act's repeal of Section 443 of the McKinney-Vento Homeless Assistance Act.
-However, the MAP-21 Act made several changes to HUD's homeless programs, including the requirement that recipients follow 24 CFR Part 58.
 Now, recipients or other Responsible Entities assume environmental review responsibilities under 24 CFR Part 58.